SiliconLabs/amazon-sidewalk-examples/amazon_sidewalk_soc_em4_sleep/readme.md

 ### Optimize the SX126x Sleep

-The SX126x driver supports two sleep modes: cold start (mor epower efficient) and warm start (retains configuration).
+The SX126x driver supports two sleep modes: cold start (more power efficient) and warm start (retains configuration).
 By default Sidewalk uses the warm start sleep mode to put the SX126x to sleep.
-While this is useful when the Sidewalk stack is running, when the device goes into EM4 sleep, it would be interesting to have the SX126x in a deeper lever of sleep as well.
+While this is useful when the Sidewalk stack is running, when the device goes into EM4 sleep, it would be interesting to have the SX126x in a deeper level of sleep as well.

 To achieve that, we need to modify the PAL layer for Sidewalk to add a deep sleep function into the interface that controls the SX126x driver.